emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/integration.md

 ## Sandbox Testing

-Axion Workspaces allows you to write tests once, and run them both on `testnet` and on a controlled local `Sandbox`.
+Fermi Workspaces allows you to write tests once, and run them both on `testnet` and on a controlled local `Sandbox`.
 By **default**, Workspaces will start a **sandbox** and run your tests **locally**.
 Lets dive into the features of our framework and see how they can help you.

 ### Spooning Contracts

 [Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network.
-Axion Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:
+Fermi Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:

 <Tabs>
 <TabItem value="🌐 JavaScript" label="JavaScript" default>